woogles-io/liwords/api/proto/buf.md

 ```

 `AQUJDhMUAA==` is the base64-encoding of the bytes `[1, 5, 9, 14, 19, 20, 0]` which correspond to the letters `AEINST?`.
 See the comments in SetRacksEvent in the `omgwords.proto` file referenced above.

+## Other notes

+Note that if you use the JSON content type, the field names in the JSON dictionary are the same as the proto names.
+So, for example, `game_id`, not `gameId`.